 - Firstly, make sure that there is not a deadbolt.
 Deadbolts use a rod that can only be retracted by either using a key or by lock picking — which is typically just as easy.

-- Secondly, the slant of the latch must be facing towards us.
+- Secondly, the slant of the latch must be facing towards you.
 You can easily determine this by looking at the door.
 If the hinges are on the opposite side of the door as you then the slant is facing you.
 If the hinges are on your side, this method of credit card lock picking will not work and you are better off removing the hinges to get through the door.

 - Thirdly, be certain that there are no metal plates nor excessive molding that will restrict your card from sliding between the crack of the door and reaching the strike plate.